Charles Osborne (politician)

 Charles Osborne, MP (1760 – 5 September 1817), was an Irish politician and judge.

 Biography

 He was born in County Waterford, the fifth son of Sir William Osborne, 8th Baronet and his wife Elizabeth Christmas of Whitfield, daughter of Thomas Christmas.
 He sat as a member of parliament in the Irish House of Commons for Carysfort between 1790 and 1800.

-He went to school in Drogheda, and attended the University of Dublin, graduating in 1780.
+He went to school in Drogheda, and attended Trinity College Dublin, graduating in 1780.
 He entered Lincoln's Inn and was called to the Bar in 1788, becoming King's Counsel in 1798.
 He was appointed a Commissioner for Revenue Appeals, and later standing counsel to the Revenue.